Bejarano03/coffee_app/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Coffee Companion assistant

+Tap the floating robot bubble above the tab bar to launch the hover chat surface.
+It talks to the Nest backend's `/assistant/message` endpoint.
+To use it locally:

+1. Set `EXPO_PUBLIC_API_URL` so the Expo app can reach your backend.
+2. Ensure the backend has `OPENAI_API_KEY` (and optionally `OPENAI_ASSISTANT_MODEL`, `COFFEE_APP_SUPPORT_EMAIL`) configured.
+3. Grant location access in the Expo client so weather-aware recommendations can be generated.

+Conversations stay on-device per user session, and the assistant automatically inherits your JWT token, so no additional setup is required in the client.

 ## Get a fresh project

 When you're ready, run: